 The Corporate Governance and Human Resources Committee (the "Corporate Governance Committee") is composed of three members of the Board of Directors, being two directors considered related to the Company (Messrs.
-André Bérard and Camillo Lisio, President and Chief Operating Officer of the Company) and one unrelated director (Mr. Pierre Bourgie).
+Emanuele (Lino) Saputo and André Bérard) and one unrelated director (Mr. Pierre Bourgie).
 See "Statement of Corporate Governance Practices - Composition of the Board and of its Committees".